MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-zwmapviewofsection.md

 ### -param ProcessHandle

 [in]
 Handle to the object that represents the process that the view should be mapped into.
-Use the <a href="/windows-hardware/drivers/kernel/mm-bad-pointer">ZwCurrentProcess</a> macro to specify the current process.
+Use the [ZwCurrentProcess](/windows-hardware/drivers/kernel/zwcurrentprocess) macro to specify the current process.
 The handle must have been opened with PROCESS_VM_OPERATION access (described in the Microsoft Windows SDK documentation).

 ### -param BaseAddress